 When you invest in Art Nouveau jewelry, the over-riding feature is movement and sensuality.
 Nature, Movement and Art Nouveau are Synonymous.

 Jewelry lovers of this type of jewelry, desiring to invest themselves in Jewelry from the Art Nouveau era will do well to consider the impact of botany on the jewelry of the period.

 A botanical fervor was in the air during thid era and the taste for naturalistic jewelry flourished.
 Plants had what was called, "le frisson de la vie", the quiver of life!

 Lalique, the famous Art Nouveau jewelry designer, would surround himself with flowers to serve as inspiration when he worked.

 In France, earlier in the century, during the Georgian period, Empress Josephine kept an enviable garden and was "passionate about her plants and uncontrollable over her jewels."
 (Becker, ibid)

 Many flowers were first introduced to Europe during this century, such as the tiger lily, wisteria, chrysanthemum, certain types of roses and of course, the bleeding heart.

 This deep pink plump and sensuous plant, used by Lucien Gaillard was brought back from China in 1846.
 It became the most popular decorative motif of the 1860s.

-The large iris was also beloved by the Art Nouveau jewellers.
-The beautiful fuchsia, with its spectacular effusion of hanging color was a Victorian motif adopted by Art Nouveau jewellers.
+The large iris was also beloved by the Art Nouveau jewelers.
+The beautiful fuchsia, with its spectacular effusion of hanging color, was a Victorian motif adopted by Art Nouveau jewelers.

 When you invest in Art Nouveau Jewelry, you may notice that French Art Nouveau jewelry ironically, shows the greatest influence of Japanese art.